lkelleymhp/Ryd-Dash/README.md

 Open the application in your preferred text editor

-Check that you have either npm or yarn and Node.js  installed -To check if you have Node.js installed, run this command in your terminal: node -v
+Check that you have either npm or yarn and Node.js  installed
 - To confirm that you have npm installed you can run this command in your terminal: npm -v